News

 Photo: Creative Commons

-- "We urge grid operators to think creatively and work to enable urgent solar development," commented Dries Acke, Policy Director at SolarPower Europe, in a press release.
+– We urge grid operators to think creatively and work to enable urgent solar energy development, comments Dries Acke, Policy Director at SolarPower Europe, in a press release, among other things.

-The regulation is expected to enter into force as early as January 2023 and will apply for 18 months, according to the press release, and can be applied to projects started before June 2024.
+The regulation is expected to enter into force as early as January 2023 and will apply for 18 months, according to the press release, and can be applied to projects that started before June 2024.

-More green technology news
+More news about green technology

 Back to News